 Specifications are found in the embedded document:

 Brand Name or Approved Equal: The manufacturers and models listed in the specification document indicate a standard of performance acceptable to the City.
 Any alternate items proposed must meet or exceed the specifications of the equipment in both published specifications and actual performance.
 Alternates will not be considered for those items marked “No Substitutions.”
 Any alternate item proposed is subject to acceptance at the sole opinion of the City.
 Such determinations are not subject to protest and remain the sole discretion of the City.
-If you intend to submit an “Approved Equal ” product, you must present sufficiently clear and detailed materials, product specification sheets, manufacturer materials, or other evidence that the product is an “or Approved Equal ” to the brand stated See the Evaluation Section for further detail about “Approved Equal” determinations.
+If you intend to submit an “Approved Equal ” product, you must present sufficiently clear and detailed materials, product specification sheets, manufacturer materials, or other evidence that the product is an “or Approved Equal ” to the brand stated.
+See the Evaluation Section for further detail about “Approved Equal” determinations.

 Test Sample: Once the contract is executed, the City may require the vendor to submit a test or sample of the product.
 If the product is custom-designed, the cost of the custom production may be charged to the City at a mutually agreed upon cost (OR alternatively – the cost of the custom production to test must be provided to the City on the Offer Form).
 If the equipment demonstrated does not meet performance and/or capability requirements in the opinion of the City, the City will notify the Vendor.
 The Vendor may be asked to modify the product to the City’s satisfaction and submit a new product sample at no additional cost to the City unless mutually agreed upon otherwise in advance of such costs being incurred, or the City may terminate the contract.